Hoover, Alabama: Top employers

+According to the City's 2022 Comprehensive Annual Financial Report, the largest employers in the city are:

 Public safety

-Hoover Fire Department is a full-time career department operating from ten fire stations throughout the city.
+Hoover Fire Department is a full-time career department operating from 11 fire stations throughout the city.
 The city has one battalion.
 There are eight engine companies, two quints, one ladder truck, three ALS rescue/ambulances, and two battalion chief cars.
 All engine companies are staffed with a minimum of three people, with at least two being firefighter/paramedics.
 All engines are classified ALS (Advanced Life Support).
 The department also operates one heavy rescue truck, and one hazmat unit.
 Hoover Fire Department holds a Class 1 ISO rating.
 In 2016, the department responded to over 10,000 calls.

-Hoover operates its own enhanced 911 emergency call center, which has 24 operator positions, 2 communication supervisors, 1 department manager and is staffed 24/7.
+Hoover operates its own enhanced 911 emergency call center, which has 24 operator positions, 5 Emergency Communication Supervisors, 2 Emergency Communication Managers, 1 Director, and is staffed 24/7.

 Hoover provides traffic, severe weather, disaster information, and details on special events on low-power AM radio (1610 kHz).